Shivam4681/HR-Analytics/README.md

 ## Project Features
 #### Visualizations
-Column Charts: Used to compare different categories of data, such as employee count by department.
+Column Charts: Used to compare different categories of data, such as employee count by department.<br>
-Donut Charts: Provide a quick view of proportions within a category, like gender distribution.
+Donut Charts: Provide a quick view of proportions within a category, like gender distribution.<br>
-Area Charts: Show changes over time, such as trends in employee attrition.
+Area Charts: Show changes over time, such as trends in employee attrition.<br>
-Tables: Display detailed data in a structured format for easy reading and comparison.
+Tables: Display detailed data in a structured format for easy reading and comparison.<br>
-KPIs (Key Performance Indicators): Highlight crucial metrics like average income and average salary.
+KPIs (Key Performance Indicators): Highlight crucial metrics like average income and average salary.<br>

 #### Calculated Fields
-Average Income: A calculated field to determine the average income of employees.
+Average Income: A calculated field to determine the average income of employees.<br>
-Average Salary: Another calculated field to determine the average salary across the organization.
+Average Salary: Another calculated field to determine the average salary across the organization.<br>
-Employee Count by Department and Gender: Calculated fields to show the distribution of employees by department and gender.
+Employee Count by Department and Gender: Calculated fields to show the distribution of employees by department and gender.<br>

 #### Navigation Enhancements
-Buttons for Navigation: Created buttons that allow users to navigate to specific sheets or return to the home page, improving the user experience.
+Buttons for Navigation: Created buttons that allow users to navigate to specific sheets or return to the home page, improving the user experience.<br>
-Decision Trees for Attrition Analysis
+Decision Trees for Attrition Analysis.<br>
-Sum of Attrition Count: Visualizes the total attrition count based on department and job role.
+Sum of Attrition Count: Visualizes the total attrition count based on department and job role.<br>
-Attrition Ratio: Visualizes the attrition ratio based on department and job role.
+Attrition Ratio: Visualizes the attrition ratio based on department and job role.<br>

 #### Q&A Sheet
-Includes four key questions to provide deeper insights:
+Includes four key questions to provide deeper insights:<br>
-What is the average number of years employees spend in their current role?
+What is the average number of years employees spend in their current role?<br>
-How do education levels compare with attrition count?
+How do education levels compare with attrition count?<br>
 (Add two more relevant questions based on your data and analysis)